-A number of organizations and programs across the globe seek to protect women and girls from violence and support survivors with medical and psychological services. ideas42 is exploring the application of behavioral science to programs addressing IPV by partnering with organizations in several countries, each of which has a unique approach to the problem.
+A number of organizations and programs across the globe seek to protect women and girls from violence and support survivors with medical and psychological services. ideas42 is applies behavioral science to programs addressing IPV by partnering with organizations in several countries, each of which has a unique approach to the problem.
 In addition, we have funded efforts to find innovative interventions to reduce this type of violence.
-Below is a selection of projects from our IPV portfolio.
+Below is a selection of projects aimed at reducing IPV.

 Reducing alcohol use

-In India, we’re targeting men’s alcohol use in an effort to reduce intimate partner violence, as the two are linked in complex ways.
+In India, we’re targeting men’s alcohol use in an effort to reduce IPV, as the two are linked in complex ways.
 We’ve partnered with RTI Global India, St. John’s Research Institute, and the Association for Promoting Social Action to test whether small financial incentives for sobriety can lead to reductions in drinking in the evening.
-In addition, we will evaluate whether coupling incentives with brief behavioral couple’s therapy can foster sustained change in alcohol use, relationship dynamics, and intimate partner violence.
+In addition, we will evaluate whether coupling incentives with brief behavioral couples therapy can foster sustained change in alcohol use, relationship dynamics, and intimate partner violence.